d9pouces/PolyArchiv/README.md

 PolyArchiv
 ==========

-Backup data from multiple local sources (organized in local repositories) and send them to one or more remote repositories.
+Backup data from multiple local sources (organized in collect points) and send them to one or more remote repositories.
 The complete doc is available here: http://polyarchiv.readthedocs.io/en/latest/

-       local repository 1: /var/backups/local1          /--------------------------\
+       collect point 1: /var/backups/local1             /--------------------------\
        data of www.github.com               ________\__ | remote repository 1: git |
     /------------------------\             /        /   |   data of local 1        |
     |     source 1: files    |---->-------/             \--------------------------/